How to Outline Text with Paint.NET

 - First, use the Text tool to create the text you want.
-You should use a large font size for this–in the example I use 72-point font (equivalent to 1-inch-tall letters) but you can go even bigger, and the end result will look better the larger you go.
-Make the text whatever color you want the middle of the letters to be.
-I start with something simple:
+You should use a large font size for this – in the example, I use a 72-point font (equivalent to 1-inch-tall letters) but you can go even bigger, and the final result will look better the larger you go.
+This text is going to be at the center of your outlined text, so make it whatever color you want the center of your outlined text to be.
+(If you want the outlined text to have a white center, then this text needs to be white, for example.)
+Let’s start with something simple:

 - Use the Magic Wand tool to select all of the text.
 Make sure the “Add (Union)” option is selected in the upper-left, so you can select all the letters at the same time:

 - Use the window in the bottom-right of the program to select “Add New Layer.”
 This should put a blank layer on top of your existing layer, but the shapes of the letters will still be selected:

 - Use the paintbrush to fill in the selected space with the color you want the outlines to be: